zajitschek/metaanalysis/chapters/chapter3.md

 taxa <- tnrs_match_names(names = myspecies)
 taxa
 ```
+This will return a list of species in your console.

 Note that two of the species names in our list have typos, and are labelled TRUE in a column "approximate_match".
 Still, they were matched to correct species names.
 If typos are detected, it is worth correcting the names in the original data set and re-running tree search.